 \subsection{Non-oblivious Online Learning for GDRO}

+In this section, we explore methods to reduce the number of samples used in each iteration from $m$ to $1$.
+As shown in (\ref{eqn:stoch:grad:2}), we can use $1$ sample to construct a stochastic gradient for $\w_t$ with small norm, since $\|\gt_{w}(\w_t,\q_t)\|_{w,*}\leq G$ under Assumption~\ref{ass:3}.
+Thus, it is relatively easy to control the error related to $\w_t$.
+However, we do not have such guarantees for the stochastic gradient of $\q_t$.
+Recall that the infinity norm of $\gh_{q}(\w_t,\q_t)$ in (\ref{eqn:stoch:grad:3}) is upper bounded by $m$.
+The reason is that we insist on the unbiasedness of the stochastic gradient, which leads to a large variance.
+To control the variance, \citet{NEURIPS2022_e90b00ad} have applied gradient clipping to $\gh_{q}(\w_t,\q_t)$, and established an $O(m (\log m)/\epsilon^2)$ sample complexity that holds in expectation.
+Different from their approach, we borrow techniques from online learning to balance the bias and the variance.

-In the studies of convex-concave saddle-point problems, it is now well-known that they can be solved by playing two online learning algorithms against each other \citep{FREUND199979,Predictable:NIPS:2013,Game:NIPS:15}.
-With this transformation, we can exploit no-regret algorithms developed in online learning to bound the optimization error.
+In the studies of convex-concave saddle-point problems, it is now well-known that they can be solved by playing two online learning algorithms against each other \citep{FREUND199979,Predictable:NIPS:2013,Game:NIPS:15,Online:Bandit:Minimax}.
+This transformation allows us to exploit no-regret algorithms developed in online learning to bound the optimization error.
 To solve problem (\ref{eqn:convex:concave}), we ask the 1st player to minimize a sequence of convex functions